-What is your proposed ballot designation?
+How would you like your name to appear on the ballot?
+Please note, candidates can do the following: John Smith in place of Johnathan Smith What is your proposed ballot designation?
 Optional.
 The ballot designation is your current Principle Profession, Vocation, or Occupation in 3 words or less.
 The proposed ballot designation will appear under your name on the ballot.
 This is similar to your job title on your business card.
 There are strict rules in the code of what a candidate can or cannot use.
 What do you do for a living?"
 Or complete the sentence "I am a".
 Provide a 1st Alternative Ballot Designation Provide a 2nd Alternative Ballot Designation ✓ You will provide a justification for EACH DESIGNATION (i.e. Attorney/Educator - the candidates must type a justification for the Attorney and a justification for the Education - in one or two sentences). ✓ You will provide the person(s) who can verify EACH DESIGNATION (telephone and email).
-Be mindful of providing any personal cell numbers and/or emails because this is a public document.
-You will answer a series of questions related to your proposed ballot designation.
+Be mindful of providing any personal cell numbers and/or emails because this is a public document. ✓ You will answer a series of questions related to your proposed ballot designation.
 You must answer "NO" & "INITIAL" to all the questions.
-If you answered " Would you like to subscribe to the Code of Fair Campaign Practices?
+If you answered " ■ Would you like to subscribe to the Code of Fair Campaign Practices?
 Optional.
 (YES OR NO) By subscribing to the Code of Fair Campaign Practices, you vow to follow the principles of decency, honesty, and fair play.
 If you choose not to sign, you will initial acknowledging that the document was offered to you.
 Declaration of Candidacy and Oath of Office - is the official document indicating how your name and ballot designation will appear on the ballot.
 You declare that you meet the statutory and/or constitutional qualifications for the office sought.
 When you come into the office to officially sign your nomination documents, you will take the oath of office and sign the declaration of candidacy.
-Appointment will be scheduled to SIGN your Official Nomination Documents - No large groups.
-Limit of 4 people maximum.
-The official filing period between Monday, July 13, 2020 to Friday, August 7, 2020.
-Appointments are set Monday through Friday between 8:00 am to 4:30 pm.
-It is important to keep your appointment as this must be scheduled in advance. - If you DO NOT COME IN and SIGN the official nomination documents with MCE by the deadline date, YOU WILL NOT become a qualified candidate for the November 3, 2020
+Appointment will be scheduled to SIGN your Official Nomination Documents - In line with health and safety guidelines, groups of people cannot be accommodated.
+IMPORTANT In order to appear on the ballot, all documents must be completed, signed and filed with and the will be an an analytic and additional made to demiple of the signed and med with the election official.
+Failure to do so will result in disqualification as a candidate